 Alternative Dispute Resolution (“ADR”), is a process by which a third person, called a Neutral, facilitates agreement between other parties who are in conflict, and attempts to assist them in working out a solution which is fair, reasonable, and acceptable as a way to resolve the dispute in ADR, the concern is not about who is at fault, but rather what can be done to settle the problem.
 Under ADR rules of the Southern Judicial Circuit, all parties in the ADR process shall be responsible for payment of the Neutral’s costs and fees, which shall be equally divided between the parties, unless otherwise ordered by the presiding Judge.
 The Southern Judicial Circuit Neutrals are registered by the Georgia commission on dispute resolution.

 ADR is usually just a one-time session.
-Most last no more than two hours.
+Most last no more than four hours.
 Time length varies depending on the number of parties, their cooperation, and the complexity of the case.

 Normal rules of evidence do not apply in ADR, so usually witnesses are not necessary at the ADR session.
 What has gone on in the past is not as important as what the parties, themselves, will do in the future to solve the problem.
 Written statements from witnesses, or other documentation, may be brought to the session.
 The neutral will decide if it is relevant.

-Attorneys representing parties are welcome to be present in ADR sessions.
-The attorney’s presence is a decision for the client and the attorney to make.
-Should an attorney come to ADR, his or her role is to allow the party to do the talking on his/her own behalf (unless the client specifically requests the attorney to speak for him/her), and to advise the client if it is necessary.
+Attorneys representing parties are required to be present in ADR sessions.
+The attorneys role is to allow the party to do the talking on his/her own behalf (unless the client specifically requests the attorney to speak for him/her), and to advise the client if it is necessary.
 ADR is not the time for discovery, depositions, motions, etc.

 ADR sessions are confidential.
 Unless directed by the Neutral, no recording devices are permitted during the session.
 No information about the parties or their negotiations leaves the session.
 The only document leaving the session shall be a copy of a settlement memorandum, or a form letter to the Dispute Resolution Office stating no agreement was reached.
 Parties are free and are encouraged to speak honestly without worry that their comments will be repeated by the neutral.